Aidar5/nattoeng/docs/source/book/10_useful_functions/all_any.rst

     def ignore_command(command):
         '''
         Function checks if command contains a word from ignore list.
         * command is a string.
-Command that need to checked returns True if command contains a word from ignore list, False - if not.
+Command that need to be checked returns True
+        * if command contains a word from ignore list, False - if not.
         '''
         ignore = ['duplex', 'alias', 'Current configuration']